Make an Impact

 Messiah Church is committed to supporting several organizations consistently and long-term - these are our Community Partners.
 In fact, even on your first visit to Messiah, you can make an impact because we will make a donation on your behalf to one of these organizations.
 We also have two Covenant Mission Partners - organizations that have grown out of Messiah Church, and with which we have ongoing covenants to support with our prayers, presence, and financial giving.
 And each month we collect a special Second Mile Offering to support a specific organization through financial and in-kind donations.
 Learn more about each of these below.

-• Give!
-Give online by selecting “Second Mile Offering,” or by mailing a check (indicate “MN FoodShare” in the memo) to: Messiah Church, 17805 County Road 6, Plymouth, MN 55447.
-For every $1 donated, food shelves can source $9 worth of food through partnerships in the community.
+Give throughout the month of April, online by selecting “Easter Offering,” or by mailing a check (indicate “Easter Offering” in the memo) to: Messiah Church, 17805 County Road 6, Plymouth, MN 55447.
+Our goal is to collect $15,000 for each of these organizations.
+Gifts are distributed evenly, unless designated otherwise.

 Current Opportunities & Needs

-Twin Sheets & Children's Books for Re-Member
+Twin Sheet Sets & Children's Books for Re-Member

 Messiah is sending a team to serve at Re-Member on the Pine Ridge Reservation and one of the projects they will work on is building bunk beds and delivering them to families.
-Twin sheets and children's story books are also given with each bed.
-If you would like to support this project, we are collecting new twin sheets and new or gently used children's books.
+Twin sheet sets and children's story books are also given with each bed.
+If you would like to support this project, we are collecting new twin sheet sets and new or gently used children's books.
 All donations will be collected through Sunday, April 20 and can be dropped off in the marked bin in the atrium at Messiah on Sundays or during church office hours (Monday-Thursday 9 am–5 pm).
 These items will be delivered to Re-Member when the team goes at the end of April.

 Re-Member is a nonprofit organization that works with the Oglala Lakota Nation on the Pine Ridge Reservation in South Dakota.
 They work to improve the quality of life for those who live there, and provide meaningful opportunities to serve and learn for those who volunteer.
 For more information on Re-Member, visit www.re-member.org.